Glossary:

 Estrela-do-campo (eh-STREH-lah do KAHM-po)

 Estrela-do-campo is a Portuguese name meaning “star of the field,” commonly used for wildflowers found in open grasslands of Brazil.
+The name reflects both the flower’s radiant form and its tendency to stand out against sparse terrain.

 Faqir (fuh-KEER)